-CLAUDIA DEY is the author of the novels, HEARTBREAKER––a Paris Review Staff Pick, a GOOP Book Club Pick, a Globe & Mail, Buzzfeed, and CBC Book of the Year, a finalist for the Trillium Book Award––and STUNT, a finalist for the Amazon First Novel Award.
-Her plays have been produced internationally and nominated for the Governor General’s and Trillium Book Awards.
+CLAUDIA DEY is the author of the novels, HEARTBREAKER––a Paris Review Staff Pick, a GOOP Book Club Pick, a Globe & Mail, Buzzfeed, and CBC Book of the Year, and a finalist for the Trillium Book Award––and STUNT, a finalist for the Amazon First Novel Award.
+Her plays have been produced internationally and nominated for the Governor General’s, the Dora, and Trillium Book Awards.

 Dey’s writing has appeared in many publications including The Believer, Lit Hub and The Paris Review, where Dey's essay, Mothers As Makers of Death, went viral.
 Dey has also served as an Adjunct Professor in the Department of English at U of T and the Playwriting Program at the National Theatre School, worked as a horror film actress, a cook in lumber camps across northern Canada, and is co-designer of Horses Atelier.

 Called “one of the city’s most cherished writers” by VOGUE, Dey lives in Toronto.